Graduating with Honors in Biology

 Deadlines:

-Any questions about Honors in Biology can be directed to the chair of the Undergraduate Studies Committee, Dr. Brian Tague (taguebw@wfu.edu).
+Any questions about Honors in Biology can be directed to the chair of the Undergraduate Research Committee, Dr. Regina Joice Cordy (cordyrj@wfu.edu).